 So now that many business dealings are done online, potentially 100% through Zoom or another online conferencing service, how do we know if a person or business can be trusted, or if we should run away?
 Many people, including Dr. Judy Olson at the University of California, believe that the speed at which you receive a reply is a key trust factor.
 For this reason, prompt followup—autoresponder emails sent from your CRM, staying on top of your leads, and calling an interested party—are more important than ever.
 Think about it.
 When you fill out an online form, when do you expect to receive an email?
 Immediately.
 Many people, if they don’t hear back quickly, will simply find another provider.

 Some CRMs even provide the capability to set up drip campaigns and other marketing automation tasks.
 A drip campaign will continue to reach out to your prospects for days, weeks, or months after they contact you in an effort to nurture them and keep them engaged with your brand.
 Marketing automation takes that a step further by including additional features, like tasking your team with calling prospects, reminders, scheduling, tagging, and more.

 Download a free copy of these 21Top Law Firm Web Design Tips, and get 5 additional bonus tips!

 Download Your Guide PLUS 5 Bonus Tips!

-Need help with your law firm web design to get ready for 2021?
+Need help with your law firm web design?

 For more than 20 years, Foster Web Marketing has been designing lead-capturing websites for hundreds of law firms like yours all over the United States.
 We’ve helped family law attorneys, elder law attorneys, criminal defense attorneys, social security disability attorneys, personal injury attorneys, and everything in between.